allenai/allennlp/tutorials/getting_started/configuration.md

 Because a class doesn't get registered until it's loaded, any code that uses `BaseClass.by_name('subclass_name')` must have already imported the code for `Subclass`.
 In particular, this means that once you start creating your own named models and helper classes, the included `allennlp.run` command will not be aware of them.
-As `allennlp.run` is simply a thin wrapper around `allennlp.commands.main`, you just need to create your own script which imports all of your custom classes and then calls `allennlp.commands.main()`.
+However, `allennlp.run` is simply a wrapper around the `allennlp.commands.main` function, which means you just need to create your own script that imports all of your custom classes and then calls `allennlp.commands.main()`.

 ## `Dataset`s and `Instance`s and `Field`s